Updated January 3, 2021

-These tips should help
+These tips should help:

+• Do you want an entirely indoor cat or one that goes outside?
 There are serious risks to allowing cats outside, even in an enclosed yard.
-Generally, we recommend that pet cats only be outdoors in an fully enclosed and secure (including closed "ceiling") area.
-Even limited exposure to outdoors can severely traumatize a cat who has spent his/her whole life inside.
+Generally, we recommend that pet cats spend time outdoors in a fully enclosed and secure (including closed "ceiling") area.
+Even limited exposure to the outdoors can severely traumatize a cat who has spent its whole life inside.

+• Do you have other cats or pets?
 Not all cats get along, even with work.
 Generally, try to get cats about the same age, similar breed, temperament, and background.
 The addition of another cat to an existing cat household is easier if both cats have been around other felines most of their lives.
-Dogs and other pets should be accustomed to having a cat or at least a small rapidly moving animal in the house.
+Dogs and other pets should be accustomed to having a cat or at least a small, rapidly moving animal in the house.

-Do you have the ability to separate the new cat from existing pets and introduce them gradually under controlled circumstances?
+• Do you have the ability to separate the new cat from existing pets and introduce them gradually under controlled circumstances?

+• Do you have kids?
+What ages?
+What experience do they have with pets?
 Children can be great with cats, if both know and respect appropriate boundaries.

-Shelters and Rescues can be great.
-Be cautious with no kill shelters/rescues.
+• Where to get your cat?
+Shelters and rescue organizations can be great.
+Be cautious with no-kill shelters/rescues.
 Find out how long the cat has been there.
-Unfortunately many no kill shelters and rescues are dumping grounds for animals with serious behavior problems with little to chance of being adopted from "kill" shelters.
-This does meant that the animals are not adoptable, just know exactly what you are getting and be honest if our are prepared to handle/ properly help the animal.
+Unfortunately, many no-kill shelters and rescues are dumping grounds for animals with serious behavior problems, those with little chance of being adopted from "kill" shelters.
+This doesn't mean that the animals are not adoptable; just know exactly what you are getting and be honest if you are prepared to handle and properly help the animal.

-Breeders are recommended only if you desire a specific breed of kitten for a specific purpose such as showing or breeding.
+• Breeders are recommended only if you desire a specific breed of kitten for a specific purpose such as showing or breeding.
 American Cat Fanciers Association has a list of recognized breeders for each established cat breed.

-Basically, you should provide 1 more litterbox, 1 more perch (the higher the better) and `1 more scratching post/board than you have cats.
-That way no one can become too territorial and all always have a safe place to go.
+• Is your home properly set up for your new cat?
+Basically, you should provide one more litter box, one more perch (the higher the better) and one more scratching post/board than you have cats.
+That way, no one can become too territorial and all always have a safe place to go.
 Provide spots to hide and a kennel for each cat.
-Although cats are generally not housed in kennels for any period of time, they should be used to (and enjoy) hanging out in a kennel or carrier, so getting the cat in a carrier is not your worst nightmare.
+Although cats are generally not housed in kennels for any period of time, they should be used to (and enjoy) hanging out in a kennel or carrier.
+This ensures that getting the cat in a carrier won't become your worst nightmare.